tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 ### Create a Tembo OLAP Stack instance

 Navigate to [cloud.tembo.io](https://cloud.tembo.io) and create a new stack.
-Select the "OLAP" stack type and choose the desired region and instance size.
+Select the "OLAP" Stack type and choose the desired instance size.
+This guide will function on the hobby tier, but it is recommended to use a larger instance for production workloads.

 Connect to the instance using `psql`.